1924 Democratic Party presidential primaries: McAdoo, the frontrunner

-McAdoo's connection to Dohney appeared to lessen his desirability seriously as a presidential candidate.
+McAdoo's connection to Doheny appeared to lessen his desirability seriously as a presidential candidate.
 In February, Colonel Edward M. House urged him to withdraw from the race, as did Josephus Daniels, Thomas Bell Love, and two important contributors to the Democratic party, Bernard Baruch and Thomas Chadbourne.
 Some advisers hoped that McAdoo's chances would improve after a formal withdrawal.
 William Jennings Bryan, who never doubted McAdoo's honesty, thought that the Doheny affair had damaged the lawyer's chances "seriously, if not fatally."
 Senator Thomas Walsh, who earlier had called McAdoo the greatest Secretary of the Treasury since Alexander Hamilton, informed him with customary curtness: "You are no longer available as a candidate."
 Breckinridge Long, who would be McAdoo's floor manager at the June convention, wrote in his diary on February 13: "As it stands today we are beat."
 The New York Times, itself convinced that McAdoo had acted in bad taste and against the spirit of the law, report the widespread opinion that McAdoo had "been eliminated as a formidable contender for Democratic nomination."

 McAdoo was unpopular for reasons other than his close association with Doheny.
 Even in 1918, The Nation was saying that "his election to the White House would be an unqualified misfortune."
 McAdoo, the liberal journal then believed, had wanted to go to war with Mexico and Germany and he was held responsible for segregating clerks in the Treasury Department.
 Walter Lippmann wrote in 1920 that McAdoo "is not fundamentally moved by the simple moralities" and that his "honest" liberalism catered only to popular feeling.
 Liberal critics, believing him a demagogue, gave as evidence his stand for quick payment of the veterans' bonus.